arainho/secure-git-workshop/README.md

 ```

 ### 3. Define metadata for commits
-If it's a personal project, use your personal email.
+If it's a university project, use your student email.
-It's a university, use your student email.
 It's a work project, use your company email.
 ```bash
 git config user.name "Your Name"